anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Non-overlapping Successors {#non_overlapping_successors}

-Should an extension author desire to create a successor extension, the simplest method is to create a new extension that replicates all the functionality of the previous extension.
+Should an extension author desire to create a successor extension, the simplest method is to create a new extension (with a new extension identifier, as required) that replicates all the functionality of the previous extension.

 Take for example this RDAP response for "fizzbuzz0":